Sports Training Principles

 The Specificity Principle

-dictates how training changes athletes' bodies to prepare for the demands of their sports.
+dictates how workout regimens change athletes' bodies to prepare for the demands of their sports.

 The Transfer Principle

-provides guidance on how training activities can speed up sport learning and performance in competition.
+provides guidance on how workout activities can speed up the athlete's results in competitive performances.

 The Variation Principle

-provides direction about training cycles that prevent problems such as plateaus and overtraining effects.
+provides direction about variations in exercises, rest time, intensity and other variables.
+Varying programs can prevent problems such as plateaus and overtraining effects.

 Top of Sports Training Principles